knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

    During the creation of a Service, Knative performs the following steps:

    - Create a new immutable revision for this version of the app.
-   - Network programming to create a Route, ingress, Service, and load balancer. for your app.
+   - Network programming to create a Route, ingress, Service, and load balancer for your app.
    - Automatically scale your pods up and down, including scaling down to zero active pods.

 ## Verification